autonomous-oral-history-group/aohg_site/docs/install.md

 [django-audiofield](https://github.com/areski/django-audiofield) is installed as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), it seems like the annoying thing will be [cloning](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) with this approach.
 Sorry!
 Might refactor if it's a pain.
 As of writing, I'll be trying to install [version 0.9.2](https://github.com/areski/django-audiofield/releases/tag/v0.9.2).

+on init:
+`git submodule update --init --recursive`

+`git pull --recurse-submodules`
+'git submodule update --recursive --remote` is used to update

 According to django-audiofield, it depends on:
  - `libsox-fmt-mp3` : (which I'm hoping is just [SoX](https://arielvb.readthedocs.io/en/latest/docs/commandline/sox.html)